 Notice that I’ve used in this post a picture of the Crusader’s shield, not his sword.
 One does not hurt or kill others with a shield; rather, one remains protected by means of it, and with it one may protect others.
-Nor is it a sign of cowardice, since shields are found only on battlefields.
+Nor is it a sign of cowardice, since shields are found only on battlefields, nor of retreat or surrender, for the same reason.
 It is the higher meaning of this shield that I’d like to describe.

 The Crusader’s shield represents the Gospel truth that the faithful are protected by the Hand of God.
 This does not mean we will not suffer, nor even that we won’t at times be tortured and slaughtered by our enemies.
 The revealed fact is that many will be.
 Christ repeatedly warned us of this, the first three centuries of Christianity demonstrated it, and the modern history of political and atheistic ideologies further proves it.
 Yes, the faithful will be killed en masse, not only by those forces that oppose God and religion, but also by those that firmly believe they torture and slaughter us for the glory of God.
 Hence, the infamous cry of the Muslim murderer, “Allahu Akbar,” meaning, “Allah is greatest.”
 This is the worldly war of the prince of this world, and it is one in which the saints, at the conclusion of time, will finally be overcome…for a moment.
 But even then, a divine Hand will protect the faithful, not from the first death of the body, but from the second death of the soul, from damnation.

 The Crusader’s shield means that we are not to fear those who can harm us here, but not hereafter.
 Jesus said,

 “And do not be afraid of those who kill the body but cannot kill the soul.
 But rather be afraid of him who is able to destroy both soul and body in hell” (Mt.
 10:28).